Matjaž Nemec: Biography

 He ran for a new parliamentary mandate in the 2022 parliamentary elections, but did not win the election.

 In the 2022 National Assembly elections, the then MEP Tanja Fajon was elected as a member of the National Assembly of the Slovenia, and later as Minister of Foreign Affairs.
 According to the results of the 2019 European elections, Nemec thus became an alternate MEP.
 The National Assembly confirmed his mandate on 18 May 2022.

+In July 2025, Nemec provided the lone vote from the S&D group in favour of the censure motion against the von der Leyen Commission II over Pfizergate.

 Personal life

 Family

 He divorced his first wife, Iryna Osypenko, a Ukrainian model.
-In May 2021, he and his partner Nina Tršelič has a son, Maja.
+In May 2021, he and his partner Nina Tršelič has a son, Maj.